 A curated and contemplative retreat, High Country Motor Lodge offers transcendent experiences at the center of Flagstaff, Arizona.
 Immerse yourself in this respite off Route 66.
-Melding vintage style, contemporary design, and irreverent hospitality, H.C.M.L. is a place to re-energize and realign after a long day’s travel.
+Melding vintage style, contemporary design, and an adventurous spirit, H.C.M.L. is a place to re-energize and realign after a long day’s travel.
 Restless ramblers, local characters, explorers, seekers, and star-gazers welcome.

 What makes us different